-Maintain the University’s academic standards.
+- Maintain the University’s academic standards.

-pose a direct threat to the health and safety of others;
+- pose a direct threat to the health and safety of others;

-constitute a substantial change or alteration to an essential element of a course or program; or
+- constitute a substantial change or alteration to an essential element of a course or program; or

-pose undue financial or administrative burden on the University.
+- pose undue financial or administrative burden on the University.

 The University of Connecticut through its Disability Contact Persons has the responsibility to:

-Ensure that University courses, programs, services, jobs, activities, and facilities, when viewed in their entirety, are offered in the most integrated and appropriate settings.
+- Ensure that University courses, programs, services, jobs, activities, and facilities, when viewed in their entirety, are offered in the most integrated and appropriate settings.

-Evaluate students on their abilities, not their disabilities.
+- Evaluate students on their abilities, not their disabilities.

 More specifically, the University’s Disability Contact Person has the responsibility to:

-Assist students with disabilities who self-identify and meet University criteria for eligibility to receive reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids determined on a case-by-case basis.
+- Assist students in coordinating approved reasonable and appropriate accommodations, academic adjustments, policy modifications, and/or auxiliary aids and services, which are determined on a case-by-case, course-by-course basis.